 Famous painter Claude Monet knew his colors.
 His kitchen is a prime example of how different shades of the same color can give your space lots of interest without feeling overwhelming.
 Something to pay attention to especially when working with blue.

-Navy is often overlooked and labelled too dark for many spaces.
+Navy is often overlooked and labeled too dark for many spaces.
 However, like EMI Interior Design suggests, being a darker color that isn’t black can make other elements in your kitchen really pop.
 Plus marble looks stunning against deep tones.

 On the other end of the spectrum, many think that light blue only belongs in a nursery.
 Angie Keyes uses a pale blue to infuse this kitchen with some serious cottage vibes.
 If Peter Rabbit’s mother had a kitchen, this would be it.